flohrel/dissonant/README.md

 ## 💡 About

-Dissonant is a music player Discord bot
+Dissonant is a music player Discord bot built on [Necord](https://github.com/necordjs/necord) and [Lavalink](https://github.com/lavalink-devs/Lavalink).

 ## 📋 Requirements